innovationOUtside/tm129-robotics2020/content/.md/README_FIRST.md

 *This section __only__ applies to running the VCE using a local Docker installation.
 If you are accessing this notebook via an online server, you can ignore this section.*

-The TM129 VCE comes pre-packaged with the notebooks used to support the TM129 robotics block practical activities.
+The TM129 VCE comes pre-packaged with the notebooks used to support the TM129 Robotics block practical activities.

 When you created the VCE container, if you mounted a shared folder into the VCE, such as the folder `/home/jovyan/shared`, you will be able to copy the distributed notebooks into that folder.